headline-design/pipeline-ui/README.md

 ## Modifying and Using the library on local machine:
 1. Delete dist, node-modules and package-lock files
 2. Create a new folder in src
-3. add an index.js file in the new folder
+3. Add an index.js file in the new folder
 4. Add any new dependecies as neccesary to the package.json file for pipeline-ui
-5. add the following line to the existing index.js file in src
+5. Add the following line to the existing index.js file in src
 ```jsx
 export { default as MyNewComponent } from './MyNewComponent';
 ```